Case Study prepared by James Goldie, Carleton University

 - 1990/91 – CMHC discloses plan to raze site, relocate tenants

 - 1991 – CMHC proposal by Gauthier Guité Daoust Architectes (100% new construction)

 - 1992 – L’OEUF founded by Mark Poddubiuk and Daniel Pearl

-- 1994 – land rezoned, six-storey buildings permitted on site; ‘counter project” proposed by L’OEUF (100% Conservation) (1992-1994).
-This plan was not adopted but it strongly influenced the redevelopment plan that was ultimately realized on the site (Pearl, p.
-29); Gauthier Guité Daoust Architectes (GDA) New Proposal (36% Conservation)
+- 1994 – land rezoned, six-storey buildings permitted on site; “counter project” proposed by L’OEUF (100% Conservation); not adopted but strongly influenced redevelopment plan ultimately realized on site; Gauthier Guité Daoust Architectes New Proposal (36% Conservation)